zzstoatzz/percolation/README.md

 chmod +x run
 ./run

-# Run with custom parameters
+# Run with custom simulation parameters
 GRID_SIZE=20 P=0.6 SEED=42 ./run

+# Save animation to a file
+ANI_SAVE=animation.gif ./run
 ```

 You can also run the steps manually: